Lithill/Eponymous-Bosch/README.md

 I would like to acknowledge the following people who helped me along the way in completing my fourth milestone project:

 - My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.
-- Chris Mugridge, Maya Irish and Skye Hillier-Milton for user testing and feedback.
+- Chris Mugridge, Maya Irish and Skye Hillier-Milton for user testing, encouragement and feedback.
 - Thomas Muat for helping me understand how the on_sale filter works in the nav bar.